Britney Spears Works Rock-Hard Body In Teeny Tiny Pink Sports Bra And Shorts

 The comment launched over 14 replies.
 While some fans seemed convinced that Britney is still in treatment, others disagreed.

 Unsteady as Spears’ mental health seems to have been of late, other aspects of her life are the opposite.
 Britney’s relationship with her boyfriend seems to be going strong.
 Three days ago, the couple was spotted on a dinner date in California, per People.
-A family source told the media outlet just how positively Asghari is proving in the singer’s life.
+A family source told the media outlet just how positive Asghari is proving in the singer’s life.

 “There is no question that Sam is great for Britney.
 He has a very positive influence on her.
 He is very motivated to stay healthy and fit, and they often work out together.”